-I visited the only farm in France which produces tea: it's in Grand-Coude, in the Highlands of Saint-Joseph.
+I visited the first and most important organic tea producer in France: it is located in Grand-Coude, in the Highlands of Saint-Joseph.
 The natural maze, weaving its way under the giant tea plants, is well worth the visit!

 You absolutely must go up to Grand-Coude, during your holiday on Reunion Island, to discover one of the most beautiful landscapes on the island.
 The small village sits on a plateau bordered by deep gorges and, beyond that, vertiginous ramparts.
 What a wonderful view, 1,200m above sea level!

-Another good reason to head into the hills of Saint-Joseph: you can find the only farm on Reunion Island, and the whole of France, which produces tea.
+Another good reason to head into the hills of Saint-Joseph: you can find the first agricultural exploitation of Reunion Island, and the whole of France, which produces tea.
 A dozen or so years ago Johnny and Emmanuelle decided to rise to the challenge and create Labyrinthe En Champ Thé.

 Under the giant tea plants